Bug report #20614

 I'll investigate if it is simple to add this check, but probably have to be discussed if have to be implemented or not.

-#10 Updated by Luigi Pirelli over 5 years ago
+#10 Updated by Luigi Pirelli almost 6 years ago

 I'm not sure what would be a decent solution.
 A generic use case would collect provider encoding for all inputs, then check if there is an out in gpkg (or some other format with limited encoding) and check if input can be mapped in output encoding.